-The F Table 4.8 data would reinforce the Middle Level Survey data that parents and teachers recognize Support for Learning in place while students either do not know about these supports, or are reluctant to ask for help from counselors or teachers and/or administrators.
+The F Table 4.8 data would reinforce the Middle Level Survey data that parents and teachers recognize Support for Learning in place while students either do not know

 Summary

 Data suggest that students do, in fact, experience anxieties and fears that parents and teachers do not recognize.
 The findings for each of the research questions were given in this chapter.
 Two separate surveys were used to substantiate a more complete understanding of students' fears and anxieties.
 Results were similar in each survey.